wml-frc/CJ-Vision/README.md

-## Asynchronous computer vision framework with C UDP networking used for easy deployment to UNIX based coprocessors.
+## Asynchronous computer vision framework with C UDP networking for data transfer and embedded tools for easy deployment to UNIX based coprocessors.

 ### CJ-Vision-2.0 in development